javierandres-dev/training-responsive_navbar/README.md

 # Self―Training
-:octocat: training-
+:octocat: training-responsive_navbar

 ## Description
-Build with vanilla HTML, CSS and JavaScript.
+Responsive navbar built with vanilla HTML, CSS and JavaScript.
 How does it look?
-Take a look at []()
+Take a look at [Responsive Navbar](https://javierandresgp.github.io/training-responsive_navbar/)

 ## Stack
 * HTML